jmoralesv/LoggerConsoleApplication/README.md

 Some points of interest:
 * Use of dependency injection
 * Unit testing
-* Classes grouped in a multier-like architecture, but as this is an example, I have just used folders to represent this concept.
+* Classes grouped in a multier-like architecture, but as this is an example, I just used folders to represent this concept.

 Some tools/frameworks/libraries used:
-* Visual Studio 2015
+* Visual Studio 2019
-* .NET Framework 4.6
+* .NET Framework 4.8
-* Castle Windsor 3.3
+* Castle Windsor 4.4
-* Microsoft Unit Test Framework
+* Microsoft Unit Test Framework 1.4